microsoft/playwright/docs/src/test-api/class-test.md

 });
 ```

-It is possible not only to provide a fixture value, but also to override a fixture by providing a fixture function.
+It is also possible to override a fixture by providing a function.

 ```js js-flavor=js
 const { test, expect } = require('@playwright/test');